antimatter15/groebner.js/README.md

 # groebner.js

+Groebner.js is a pure-Javascript implementation of Buchberger's algorithm for computing a Gröbner basis for a set of polynomial equations.

 In computer algebra, a Gröbner basis is a powerful tool for solving systems of polynomial equations.

+This implementation is largely based off NZMATH, a python number theory calculation system developed at Tokyo Metropolitan University.

-This project is not a computer algebra system (for instance, it is completely unable to do any sort of symbolic computation), but it's an implementation of one algorithm which is pretty useful.
+This project is not a computer algebra system (for instance, it's completely unable to do any sort of symbolic computation), but it's an implementation of one algorithm which is pretty useful.

+# What is a Gröbner basis?

-I don't really understand math, so probably all of this is wrong.
+I don't really understand math, so probably all of this is wrong...

 You've probably seen linear systems of equations in high school algebra.
 They look like this